daveism/560-prez/6th.md

 ```
 <img alt="Max wind speed for storms for all basins" src="../master/charts/all_scatter_major_strom_wind.png?raw=true" width="60%" height="60%" >

-Looks max winds for intense hurricanse look like they are increasing.
+It appears that max winds for intense hurricanse are trending up!

-How about any differences between the two basins.
+Let's see if there are any differences in the two basins.

 To create this chart run [charts_intense_all_basins.R](charts_intense_all_basins.R) in R studio.
 ```